juniorconsulting/internarena/README.md

 ## Development

-Linting, `npm run lint `, should report no errors or warnings before merging changes.
+Linting, `npm run lint`, should report no errors or warnings before merging changes.
 Also, to make it easier to enforce codestyle, install an [Editorconfig](http://editorconfig.org/)-plugin for your editor.

 `npm test` or `npm run test:watch` to run tests.

+## Deployment / CI

+Jenkins automatically tests all pull requests.
+Commits to `master` are automatically built and deployed to [intern.jrc.no](http://intern.jrc.no).